 Nevertheless, it would be inaccurate to classify Russian Orthodoxy as anti-vaccine.
 One of their highest level Bishops recommended that everyone receive the Sputnik V Covid-19 vaccine.
 This is despite the fact that it was developed using human tissue like all Russian vaccines and therefore it does not abide by the ethical standards of Russian Orthodoxy.
 The Russian Church overall has been very pro-vaccine.
 This has been the policy of the Russian Orthodox Church for years, which has gone as far as to forbid “the distribution of anti-vaccination literature and audio-video material in its monasteries and temples” and recommends vaccination hoping in the meantime more ethical vaccines are developed.
 Likewise, ROCOR (the American contingent of Russian Orthodoxy reconciled to the Moscow Patriarchate in 2009) recommeneds its parishioners get the flu vaccine, perhaps unaware that ethically sourced flu vaccines are not yet developed.

 So far, it would appear that only Russian Orthodoxy has weighed in on the issue of vaccination within the Orthodox communion.
 However, churches outside of the Russian Orthodox orbit have also weighed in on the issue in a consistent manner.
 The Cypriot Holy Synod recommended its parishioners get the Covid-19 vaccine once it is developed, but also asserted that it should be voluntary.
+The Metropolitan of North America for the Patriarchate of Antioch made the audacious claim that “a recent meeting of bishops [all jurisdictions?]” agreed that “confirmatory testing done on a stem cell line tracing back to the 1970s [on the RNA Covid vaccines]” is an “indirect connection” that is not “an impediment to the faithful receiving these vaccines in good conscience.”
 A Greek Archbishop in Australia requested that his country develop the Covid-19 vaccine ethically and that it not be mandatory, obviously implicitly approving of a vaccine if it met these criteria.
 The vaccine project in Australia has since been abandoned due to trial participants developing false HIV positive test results.

 In sum, it is clear that the Church has not come up with a universal position as it has not been weighed in upon synodically by enough churches.
 Hence, Orthodoxy’s teaching on vaccination is fragmentary, similar to her teaching on organ donation.
 Nevertheless, it is possible to discern a consistent teaching.
-Vaccination must not be mandatory and if possible it should be ethically developed.
-The Church has given little specific guidance on this large issue, leaving it to the discretion of spiritual fathers and their children to decide whether to get vaccinated though the churches generally recommened that their parishioners do.
+Vaccination must not be mandatory and if possible it should be ethically developed, though Metropolitan Joseph (Antioch) and fellow bishops (unnamed) go a step further in asserting that the use of such cell lines is “indirect” and not morally objectionable.* The Church has given little specific guidance on this large issue, leaving it to the discretion of spiritual fathers and their children to decide whether to get vaccinated though the churches generally recommended that their parishioners do.